ummaycoc/wc.apl/README.md

 An explanation of the above:
 1. `⍝` denotes a `//` style comment, it's called _lamp_ and it _illuminates_.
 2. `nl` and `sp` are variables with `nl` being newline characters and `sp` whitespace characters.
 In APL, `←` is assignment.
 Here we assign everything to the right of `nl` or `sp` to the variables `nl` and `sp`.
 3. `¨` will create a _derived function_ which will map the function _immediately_ to the left of `¨` across the value to the right.
-By _immediately_ to the left I mean you read as little as possible to the left to figure out what the left hand argument is, but the right hand argument is the result of evaluating the _entire_ expression to the right, and this is how APL works in general--take as little as possible from the left but everything from the right.
+By _immediately_ to the left I mean you read as little as possible to the left to figure out what the lefthand argument is, but the righthand argument is the result of evaluating the _entire_ expression to the right, and this is how APL works in general--take as little as possible from the left but everything from the right.
 4. `⎕UCS` happens to be a function in Dyalog for getting unicode characters from numeric values.
 5. The ravel function `,` will catenate its lefthand and righthand arguments, so `sp` contains the newlines in `nl` along with tab and space.